Altus Air Force Base Mission Essential Personnel Work in A Winter Wonderland

-Altus Air Force Base, Oklahoma is covered in snow, Jan.
-15, 2026.
-Mission essential Airmen and civilians worked to keep the base safe, secure, fed, and operational during a winter storm.
-(U.S. Air Force photo by Airman 1st Class Emma Wright)
+Members of the 97th Civil Engineer Squadron work to clear roads, parking lots and the flightline at Altus Air Force Base, Oklahoma, Jan.
+25, 2026.
+Mission essential personnel worked hard behind the scenes to keep the base safe and operational.
+(U.S. Air Force video by Airman 1st Class Emma Wright)

 |Date Taken: